Distance: 18-mile loop

 Ryan below suggests going the other way at the top of Muir Woods Road and descending that same stretch of Hwy 1 between the Panoramic Highway and Muir Beach I just damned as a climb.
-It is a delicious stretch of road descending, with perfect pavement, well-shaped corners, and a pitch that lets you bomb with a lot of speed but minimal braking.
+As a descent it’s a delicious stretch of road, with perfect pavement, well-shaped corners, and a pitch that lets you bomb with a lot of speed but minimal braking.
 Traffic is usually not a problem because you’re as fast as the cars.
 Compared to our Descent of the PH, it has only two problems: it’s shorter (only 2 miles of descending), and it’s much more exposed to the wind.
 I did it during a blustery on-shore breeze and got blown around.
 On a windless day, it would be a dream.
 If you loop Muir Woods Road and the Hwy 1 descent, it’s only 8 miles (though a very dramatic 8), so you could actually do it 2 or 3 times.
-If you’re looking for more work and aren’t into repeating yourself, ride north on Hwy 1 from Frank Valley Road to the Muir Beach Overlook—it’s all up, and an absolute ripper coming back down.
+If you’ve done the loop once and are looking for a bit more work and aren’t into repeating yourself, ride north on Hwy 1 from Frank Valley Road to the Muir Beach Overlook—it’s all up, and an absolute ripper coming back down.

 It’s easy to ride our route plus the Hwy 1 descent, as a figure-eight.
 You have to ride the Frank Valley Road/Muir Woods Road leg twice, but that isn’t a hardship.